Purpose and form of funding

 How it works

 The Recovery Loan Scheme will be available through a network of accredited lenders listed by the British Business Bank.

 Already accessed Covid-19 debt schemes?

-Businesses that have received support under Bounce Back Loans (BBLS), Coronavirus Business interruption Loan Scheme (CBILS) and Coronavirus Large Business Interruption Loan Scheme (CLBILS) or the version of the Recovery Loan Scheme that was in place until that date may still access this scheme but those borrowings may reduce the maximum amount they are eligible access.
+Businesses that received support before 30 June under Bounce Back Loans (BBLS), Coronavirus Business interruption Loan Scheme (CBILS) and Coronavirus Large Business Interruption Loan Scheme (CLBILS) or the version of the Recovery Loan Scheme that was in place until that date may still access this scheme but those borrowings may reduce the maximum amount they are eligible access.

 Key features of the scheme